iRemaF/LinkedInProjects/DTP Admission System.md

         IT = new UnderGraduateProgram("IT");
     }

-    public void FillApplicantions() {
-        // Student initialization with desired majors and grades
-        // Applicants are added to the queue here
-    }

     public void FilterByTotalGrades() {
         int size = applicants.size();
         for (int i = 0; i < size; i++) {